10 of the best vinyl subscription services for record collectors

 As if waking up in a post-apocalyptic world, vinyl’s revived form remains pretty well unchanged despite its surroundings being startlingly unfamiliar amidst Bluetooth turntables and online album shopping.

-A music subscription service was once essentially a means of acquiring new albums without rooting around the record stores, but the ubiquity of music and easy access to information on the internet means mailing out 7-inch singles of the top 10 isn’t really a steady business model any more.
+A music subscription service was once essentially a means of acquiring new albums without rooting around physical record stores, but the ubiquity of music and easy access to information on the internet means mailing out 7-inch singles of the top 10 isn’t a steady business model any more.

 Or is it?
-While the pandemic was hard for many of them, there are still more vinyl subscription services on the market than you might think.
-And they all share one aspect, whether it be mixing LPs with food or wine, pressing exclusive records or playing the role of record store manager-cum-sonic-guru: these are all services you can’t replicate simply by clicking through “related artists” on Spotify.
+There are more vinyl subscription services on the market than you might think, and they all share one aspect, whether it be mixing LPs with food or wine, pressing exclusive records or playing the role of record store manager-cum-sonic-guru: they are all services you can’t replicate simply by clicking through “related artists” on Spotify.

-Below we have featured a couple of handfuls of living and breathing vinyl subscription services based in either the UK or the US, each offering a vinyl-to-your-door service that will help you start or build a record collection for your turntable while – fingers crossed – discovering new music.
+In honour of Record Store Day and our ongoing Vinyl Week celebrations, we've featured below a handful of living and breathing vinyl subscription services based in either the UK or the US, each offering a vinyl-to-your-door service that will help you start or build a record collection for your turntable while – fingers crossed – discovering new music.

 Third Man Records Vault (UK & US)